Ebro Foods: Creamette

 The macaroni, called Creamette, was introduced in 1912 as a new macaroni noodle that had a thinner wall and larger hole.
 It was manufactured by Minnesota Macaroni Company.
 Creamette is distributed in 37 states in the United States.
 Creamette was originally sold to the Borden Company in 1979 before becoming a brand owned by Riviana Foods Inc.

 Light 'n Fluffy

 Light 'n Fluffy is a pasta brand that specializes in egg noodles.
 It became a brand owned by Riviana Foods Inc. after the merger with New World Pasta in 2017.

 Mrs. Weiss'

 Mrs. Weiss' is a pasta brand that specializes in European Hungarian and Ukrainian egg noodles.

 Prince

-Prince pasta was founded in 1912 when three Sicilian immigrants opened a small pasta shop in the North End of Boston, MA at 92 Prince Street.
+Prince Spaghetti pasta was founded in 1912 when three Sicilian immigrants opened a small pasta shop in the North End of Boston, MA at 92 Prince Street.
 By 1941, Prince pasta relocated to Lowell, MA.
 In 1987, Prince pasta was sold to Borden Inc., which was eventually acquired by New World Pasta in 2001.
 It became one of Riviana Foods Inc.'s brands in 2017 when Riviana merged with New World Pasta.